 - I understand that it is my responsibility to ensure that I meet the Victorian Government visa nomination criteria and the Department of Home Affairs’ visa eligibility criteria for the Business Innovation and Investment (Permanent) visa (subclass 888).

 - I will notify the Victorian Government of any changes to my contact details and agree to participate in any surveys that the Victorian Government may conduct.

-- I will make contact with the Victorian Government (at the contact points noted on this website) within one month of arrival in Victoria.
+- I will make contact with the Victorian Government (via the Live in Melbourne website) within one month of arrival in Victoria.

 - I have a genuine commitment to engage in ongoing entrepreneurial activity that provides economic benefit to Victoria.

 - I have sufficient financial resources to support myself and my dependents to settle in Victoria and I understand that it is my responsibility to determine the cost of living in Victoria.